Biden and House Democrats hope to make curbing ‘junk fees’ a winning issue in 2024 - The Boston Globe

-WASHINGTON (AP) — Congressional Democrats are teaming up with the Biden administration and a progressive advocacy group to turn policy efforts to curb " junk fees " into a political rallying cry, betting that a small but potentially potent kitchen table issue will resonate with voters.
+WASHINGTON — Congressional Democrats are teaming up with the Biden administration and a progressive advocacy group to turn policy efforts to curb “junk fees” into a political rallying cry, betting that a small but potentially potent kitchen table issue will resonate with voters.

-President Joe Biden promised in this year’s State of the Union address to target unexpected fees tacked on to things like plane and concert tickets, hotel rooms, hospital and cellphone bills and housing transactions.
+President Biden promised in this year’s State of the Union address to target unexpected fees tacked on to things like plane and concert tickets, hotel rooms, hospital and cellphone bills, and housing transactions.
 He’s since worked with major businesses to see that pricing is more transparent about all fees.

 Advertisement

-Rep. Elissa Slotkin a swing-district Michigan Democrat who is now running for the Senate, is planning an event in a few weeks and said “the administration’s initiative to eliminate junk fees will put money back in peoples’ pockets.”
+Representative Elissa Slotkin, a swing-district Michigan Democrat who is now running for the Senate, is planning an event in a few weeks and said “the administration’s initiative to eliminate junk fees will put money back in people’s pockets.”

-Fellow Michigan Democratic Rep. Rashida Tlaib referred to seat assignment fees in saying she was “taken aback to see airlines charging more for you to sit next to your child” during an event last week at a health center outside Detroit with Democratic Rep. Debbie Dingell.
+Fellow Michigan Democratic Representative Rashida Tlaib referred to seat assignment fees in saying she was “taken aback to see airlines charging more for you to sit next to your child” during an event last week at a health center outside Detroit with Democratic Representative Debbie Dingell.

+The push is part of “Bidenomics,” the president’s effort to stimulate the economy by increasing social spending in ways he says can strengthen the middle class.
+It could ease the sting of inflation, which has moderated in recent months but remains high.
+But it may also help Biden bridge the gap between an economy that many metrics show is strong — with low unemployment rates and wages rising — and polling suggesting that many Americans don’t view that as a positive for Democrats.

 Advertisement